-The following addresses frequently asked questions concerning NEPA and EA preparation.
+The following addresses frequently asked questions concerning the National Environmental Policy Act (NEPA) and Environmental Assessment (EA) preparation.
 The Q&As will be updated as more information becomes available.
 Please call 202-418-1310 for additional questions you may have.

 Q. Is it necessary to hire outside environmental consultants, scientists, archaeologists or historians to comply with these rules?

-Q. Which government agency or office can assist us in determining whether or not a proposed construction may require an environmental assessment (EA) under section 1.1307?
+Q. Which government agency or office can assist us in determining whether or not a proposed facility may require an environmental assessment (EA) under section 1.1307?

-A. The Commission is not an expert agency on all environmental matters.
-Therefore, in evaluating environmental assessments prepared and filed pursuant to NEPA, we defer to the opinions or judgments of other agencies with expertise over a particular subject matter.
-These agencies can also assist you in determining whether your proposed construction may affect the subject matter over which the agency has expertise, and they can offer suggestions on how to mitigate any impacts.
-The federal and certain state agencies with expertise and jurisdiction over each of the categories in section 1.1307 are as follows:
+A. Applicants must prepare EAs for actions that may have a significant environmental impact when one or more of the circumstances that are listed in Section 1.1307 apply to a proposed facility.
+The opinions or judgments of other agencies with expertise over a particular subject matter can assist you in determining whether your proposed construction may affect the subject matter category over which the agency has expertise, and they can offer suggestions on how to mitigate any impacts.
+Federal and certain state agencies with expertise and jurisdiction over each of the categories in section 1.1307 may include:

 - Wilderness Area: Relevant federal or state land management agency (e.g., National Park Service, Bureau of Land Management, USDA Forest Service).

 - Endangered Species: U.S. Fish and Wildlife Service.
-You may also contact the Commission's staff biologist, Joelle Gehring, 202-418-2356, Joelle.Gehring@fcc.gov
+You may also contact the Commission's staff biologist, Deborah Spring, 202-418-0367, Deborah.Spring@fcc.gov.

-- Historic Preservation: The State Historic Preservation Officer and federally recognized Indian Tribes as required under the Nationwide Programmatic Agreement.
-For further assistance, contact the Commission's Federal Preservation Officer, Jill Springer, 202-418-1345, Jill.Springer@fcc.gov or Deputy Federal Preservation Officer, Amanda Murphy, 202-418-2107, Amanda.Murphy@fcc.gov
+- Historic Preservation: The relevant State Historic Preservation Officer and federally recognized Indian Tribes as required under the Nationwide Programmatic Agreement.
+For further assistance, contact the Commission's Deputy Federal Preservation Officer/Cultural Resources Specialist, Christine Heacock, 202-418-1503, Christine.Heacock@fcc.gov.

-- Excessive Radiofrequency Emission: Federal Communications Commission’s Office of Engineering and Technology
+- Radiofrequency Emission: Federal Communications Commission’s Office of Engineering and Technology.

 - Migratory Birds: U.S. Fish and Wildlife Service.
-You may also contact the Commission’s staff biologist, Joelle Gehring, 202-418-2356, Joelle.Gehring@fcc.gov
+You may also contact the Commission’s staff biologist, Deborah Spring, 202-418-0367, Deborah.Spring@fcc.gov.

 Q. Should any other state or local government agency also be contacted to determine the environmental effects of a situation listed under section 1.1307?